BTCapsule/soverynode/README.md

 ```
 node node.js
 ```
-The terminal will provide a link.
+A local webpage will display a QR code and associated link.
 Follow that link on your mobile browser.
-Enter your PUBLIC IP address.

 WARNING
 The send function does work, but fees are very high right now.
 You cannot choose a fee yet, but I have it set to economical.
 Fee options coming soon.